 A great many months later, after an insightful sermon on prayer by Watermark Community Church staff member *Jonathan Pokluda, (now Lead Pastor of Harris Creek Church in Waco,TX) , I searched my posts.
 Joyfully I found my rough draft.

 Upon review and prayer, I added 2 verses, notes & backstory to finally publish what you have read above.

-FYI- *This year Jonathan Pokluda has published his first book, Welcome to Adulting.
-(It may be the first book our 20-year-old son as really read. (oops, did just throw him under the bus)
+FYI- *Later that year (2018) Jonathan Pokluda published his first book, Welcome to Adulting.
+(It may have been the first book our then 20-year-old son really read. (oops, did just throw him under the bus)

 Bible Verses on Prayer: